University Operations – Administrative

 As required by RCW 40.14.040, the University Records Officer manages and oversees university compliance with state and federal laws and regulations relating to the preservation and destruction of electronic and paper information.

 Electronically Stored Information (ESI) includes all forms of electronic communications and records.
-Examples of ESI include, but are not limited to:
+Examples of ESI include, but are not limited to, emails, text messages, word documents, video and audio files (including voicemails), webpages, blogs, calendars, databases, and digital images.

-The requirements for preservation and retrieval of ESI apply without regard to where the ESI is stored – at a university work station, on a shared or external drive, on a laptop or mobile device, and even at an employee’s home.
+The requirements for preservation and retrieval of ESI apply without regard to where the ESI is stored – at university work stations, on shared or external drives, on a laptop computer or mobile device, and even at an employee’s home.

 ESI may also be available on backup storage media.
 The university maintains a backup process that periodically copies system data to backup media in order to enable system restoration in the event of an emergency.
 The backup system recycles storage media on a regular basis.
 For normal preservation purposes, emergency recovery copies of data are not practically accessible and interrupting their recycling would be impractical and expensive.
 As a result, such disaster recovery systems will usually be considered outside the scope of a Notice of Records Preservation, unless otherwise directed.